KoichiHaradaEndor/HTTPServer/src/Documentation/Guide-To-Secure-Web-App.md

 #### Provision

-- Use `exact match` comparison operator and placeholder when building query sentense.
+- Use `exact match` comparison operator and `placeholder` when building query sentense.
-- Use `Verify password hash` to verify password.
+- Use `Verify password hash` command to verify password.

 #### Discussion